10 Fast-Growing Health-Related Careers to Consider

 Not interested in clinical care?
 You can still land a job in a health-related field.

 In a way, this is nothing new; health-related industries have been some of the fastest growing career fields for the last decade.
 You might not have considered the field because you aren’t interested in clinical roles – but if you think that only doctors and nurses work in health-related occupations, think again!
-There are hundreds of different jobs that contribute to the public’s health—many of which may soon be hiring in large numbers.
+There are hundreds of different jobs that contribute to the public’s health—many of which are hiring in large numbers.
 Here are just a few:

 Health Information Technician